RTGS-Lab/rtgs-lab-tools/issues.md

 **Scope**: Need to add to the .env file generator and also add credentials to the credentials.docx google doc

 **Effort**: Low - Simple to add

+---

+- Add support for --project all to extract data from all projects at once

+**Analysis**: Currently the sensing data extract tool requires specifying a specific project name.
+Users need the ability to extract data from all available projects in a single operation by using --project all.

+**Scope**: Update the sensing data extract tool to recognize "all" as a special project name, query the database to get all available projects, and iterate through each project to extract data.
+Need to handle output file naming for multiple projects and provide consolidated reporting.

+**Effort**: Medium - Requires modifying the project selection logic, handling multiple project iterations, and updating output file management for multi-project extractions.